smikhalevski/doubter/README.md

 ## `intersection`

-Creates a shape that checks that the input value conforms all the given shapes.
+Creates a shape that checks that the input value conforms to all shapes.

 ```ts
 const myShape = d.intersection([